-- Medications to reduce fluid build-up.
+- Medications to reduce fluid buildup.
 Diuretics, sometimes called “fluid pills,” help your body get rid of excess fluid.

 For some people with left-sided heart failure, a device that is surgically implanted improves heart function.
-Types of devices include:
+Types of devices can include:

 - Left ventricular assist device (LVAD).
 This pump-like device is often called a “bridge to transplant.”
 It helps the left ventricle do its job when it’s no longer working well, and it can help you while you wait to get a heart transplant.

 In some cases, surgery may be recommended to treat left-sided heart failure.
 The two main types of surgery can include: